Kaastor/road-to-research-engineer/PROJECTS.md

 - Document gaps in reproduction.
 **Dependencies:** Hugging Face Transformers/Datasets, LoRA (PEFT), PyTorch, lm-eval-harness, Optuna (sweeps).
 ### Project 5: Build a RAG System for Q&A
 **Description:** Create an end-to-end RAG pipeline using your distilled model from Project 4, with retrieval over a knowledge base (e.g., Wikipedia chunks), reranking, and structured outputs.
+Use embedding models like BGE-small from "C-Pack: Packaged Resources To Advance General Chinese Embedding" and reranking from BGE-reranker-base, with evaluation inspired by BEIR benchmark ("BEIR: A Heterogeneous Benchmark for Zero-shot Evaluation of Information Retrieval Models").
 **Skills Learned:**
 - Retrieval, embeddings & reranking (treat retrieval as first-class; FAISS; bge-small retriever; bge-reranker-base).
 - RAG-first design (small model + strong retrieval; concise prompts; admit uncertainty).